guusbeckett/devdays2023/README.md

 6. `test.js`: This file contains the k6 load test code.
 You can customize and modify this file to define your specific load testing scenarios and assertions.

+7. `hpa.yaml`: This manifest file contains a Horizontal Pod Autoscaler (HPA) configuration.
+It enables automatic scaling of the sample deployment based on CPU usage.

 Feel free to explore, modify, and experiment with these manifest files during the workshop.
 We encourage you to dive into the configurations and adapt them to your specific use cases.

 ## Getting Started